 Personal property coverage also extends beyond what is inside a condo unit.
-Condo insurance policyholders can file a claim for belongings that are lost, damaged or stolen outside of their unit.
-For example, if a condo owner had something in their car that was stolen, they could file a claim for it.
+Condo insurance policyholders can file a claim for belongings that are lost, damaged or stolen outside of their units.
+For example, if a condo owner had something stolen from their car, they could file a claim for it.

 Loss of use coverage (sometimes called additional living expenses) is the least-known benefit of condo insurance, yet it could be extremely valuable to a policyholder.
 In the event a condo becomes uninhabitable, loss of use coverage reimburses policyholders for qualified expenses.